anthonyhamilton360/ActiveDirectoryLab/README.md

 </p>
 <p>
-Set the Active-Directory-Lab as the resource group, name the virtual machineand set the region.
+Set the Active-Directory-Lab as the resource group, name the virtual machine and set the region.
 All other settings are left as is.
 </p>
 <br />